NikaSigua/pairing-function-visualizer/README.md

 ---

 The default and recommended color theme is the heatmap.
-The color for each cell is determined by the number inside of the cell.
+The color for each cell is determined by the number inside the cell.

 There are some issues with the grayscale and red-blue color themes at higher grid lengths.

 ## Other Resources

----

 ### General Information